-- Log on to the non-global zone as a super user. - 2 Uninstall Veritas InfoScale packages from Solaris brand zones. - # pkg uninstall VRTSperl VRTSvlic VRTSvcs VRTSvcsag VRTSvcsea VRTSvxfs - 3 Uninstall Veritas InfoScale packages from Solaris 10 brand zones. - # pkgrm VRTSperl VRTSvlic VRTSvcs VRTSvcsag VRTSvcsea
+- 1 Log on to the non-global zone as a super user. - 2 Uninstall Veritas InfoScale packages from Solaris zones.

+'''

+pkg uninstall VRTSperl VRTSvlic VRTSvcs VRTSvcsag VRTSvcsea

+VRTSvxfs

+'''

 Note: If you have Veritas InfoScale packages installed inside non-global zones, perform the steps mentioned above to uninstall them from non-global zone before attempting to uninstall the packages from global zone.